agile-ts/documentation/docs/quick_start/React.md

 // After that we can collect our first Data MY_FIRST_COLLECTION.collect({id: 1, name: "Frank"});

-// To simply create unique id's we just increase the currentId let currentId = 2;

 const RandomComponent = () => {
     // With the 'useAgile' Hook we bind our first Collection to the 'RandomComponent' const myFirstCollection = useAgile(MY_FIRST_COLLECTION);

-    // Current Input of Name-Form
+    // Current Input of Name Form
     const [currentInput, setCurrentInput] = React.useState("");

     return (